Sexual Harassment: Court Acquits UI Professor - Nigeria Today

 Sexual Harassment: Court Acquits UI Professor

-A Federal High court sitting in Ibadan has discharged and acquitted a lecturer at the University of Ibadan, Professor Martins Fabunmi, of alleged sexual harassment of a female student of the institution, Miss Thelma Uzoma Adoseh.
+A Federal High court sitting in Ibadan, Oyo State has discharged and acquitted a lecturer at the University of Ibadan, Professor Martins Fabunmi of alleged sexual harassment of a female student of the institution, Miss Thelma Uzoma Adoseh.

 As a result of the allegation, the university management had reportedly dismissed him from service.